-7.2.6 MAPPING AND GIS
+5.2.6 MAPPING AND GIS

-All maps produced in this EIS were created by Annette Quinn (Tobar Archaeological Services) using ArcView GIS 9.
+All maps produced in this report were created by Annette Quinn (Tobar Archaeological Services) using ArcView GIS 9.
 The georeferenced base mapping was provided in raster format (discovery, 6 inch and aerial) by the client and as the project progressed the line and structure locations (proposed and existing) were provided in dxf. or shapefile (ESRI) format and added to the base maps.
 The datasets for any available archaeology, architectural or cultural heritage items were downloaded and also added to the base map.
 This allowed an accurate and effective means of analysing potential impacts on cultural heritage.

-7.2.7 FIELD SURVEY
+5.2.7 FIELD SURVEY

-A programme of field inspection for all components of the project was undertaken between September 2011 and June 2013.
+A programme of field inspection for all components of the project was undertaken between September 2011 and June 2012.
 Not all lands were permitted to be accessed at the time of survey but every attempt was made to gain information from adjacent fields or consult detailed high scale aerial photographs.
-Those lands that were accessed were surveyed with the permission of the landowner.